 Cleansing oilS, need to have astringent qualities:

-Astringent oils are effective in reducing the flow of secretions including natural skin oils.
+Astringent oils are effective in reducing sebum.

-They are tightening, healing and drying.
+They are tightening, healing.

 They have proven anti-wrinkle properties.